 Have you been diagnosed with Polycystic Ovary Syndrome (PCOS)?
 Me too!
-It's estimated that 5-10% of womxn have PCOS, an endocrine disorder that leads to elevated androgen levels, menstrual cycle irregularities, and usually the development of tiny follicles on the ovaries.
+It's estimated that 5-10% of people with uteruses have PCOS, an endocrine disorder related to hormone changes, long cycles or missed periods, and usually the development of tiny follicles on the ovaries.

 PCOS may cause you to notice facial hair, acne, hair thinning/loss on your head, infertility, and signs of insulin resistance (like weight gain or dark patches of skin in the creases of your elbows, knees, or back of the neck).
 Not everyone with PCOS has all of these symptoms, and some might be mild while others experience more noticeable symptoms.